-The POTUS, nestled in his burgundy recliner, borrowed within the subterranean SuperBunker Oval Office, watched DeForest Reese shepherd a panel of like-minded pundits working in unison to assuage the building public terror of eminent thermo-nuclear destruction.
-The pundits, without citation or named source, but with confident, easy smiles and affirming nods, parroted each other’s assurances that the benevolent, munificent, brilliant leaders and elites down in the bunker would manage to work things out and save the world— one only needed to remain calm and have faith.
+The POTUS, nestled in his burgundy recliner, burrowed deep within the subterranean SuperBunker Oval Office, watched DeForest Reese shepherd a panel of like-minded pundits working in unison to assuage the building public terror of eminent thermo-nuclear destruction.
+The pundits, without citation or named source, but with confident, easy smiles and affirming nods, parroted each other’s assurances that the benevolent, munificent, brilliant leaders and elites, down in the bunker, would manage to work things out and save the world.
+One only needed to remain calm and have faith.
 And if they weren’t able to work things out… well… democracy would at least survive the nuclear holocaust and emerge to rebuild a better world.
 This was at least something all the people on the surface could be proud of… at least up until the moment they were vaporized by super-heated plasma.

 The president was sipping a scotch.
 It was 8 a.m.

 “Who is going to do what?” the POTUS asked, his voice already slowed by the alcohol.

 “The Sino-Russian Axis, sir,” Tibbles replied.

 “They can do what?”

 “Protocol what?” the POTUS asked dismissively.
 “Have you seen the first lady?”

 “Her schedule says she is visiting an orphanage today, sir.”

 “An orphanage?
 There aren’t any orphans down here.”